 NTEN creates volunteer organizer roles to increase the number of leadership positions available and actively works to support diverse community members in those roles.
 NTEN regularly reviews and improves our recruitment, orientation, and retention practices to support diverse organizers.
 We support organizers serving successfully in a number of ways, including resources in the Handbook, regular opportunities to learn together, and staff support whenever needed.

 We expect that all organizers recognize that they represent NTEN when operating in their role and as such are guided by this Commitment, including but not limited to the co-organizers they recruit, venues where they hold events, speakers they invite to present, format of and non-presentation content of events, and their use of accessible and respectful language.
-Organizers should share event speakers with the NTEN Speaker Resource guide to support successful presentations.
+Organizers should share the NTEN Speaker Resource guide with event speakers to support successful presentations.